KhotChaitanya/KhotChaitanya/README.md

 - 👨‍💻 Currently pursuing my **Master of Computer Applications (MCA)**
 - 💡 Passionate about **building systems and scalable solutions**
-- 🌱 Actively working on **ETL workflows, JavaScript apps, and AI/ML projects**
+- 🌱 Actively working on **ETL workflows, AI/ML projects, and Learning new Skills**

 ---